 Item Costing

 Each time you buy and sell inventory items, you need to track the cost of your items throughout the purchase and sale processes.
-The cost of an item you buy or sell affects accounts in your general ledger.
+The cost of an item you buy or sell affects your general ledger accounts.

 Cost of Goods Sold (COGS) and the General Ledger

-A Cost of Goods Sold (COGS) account is not an expense account, but it functions like an expense account.
-When calculating your company's gross profit, the inventory costing total is subtracted from the income total before expenses.
+A Cost of Goods Sold (COGS) account isn't an expense account, but it works like one.
+To calculate your company's gross profit, subtract the inventory costing total from the income total before expenses.

-The cost of an item is associated with income and expenses (overhead) and are not directly associated with the sale of an item.
+The cost of an item is associated with income and expenses (overhead) and aren't directly tied with the sale of an item.

 Item Cost

-Item cost is determined by the price of the item that shows on the purchase order.
+Item cost comes from the price of the item on the purchase order.

 When you determine the cost of an item, account for costs associated with buying the same items at different purchase prices over time.
-For example, sometimes you pay your vendor $10 for each calculator.
-Other times, the price is $15 for each calculator.
-You can choose a costing method to determine how NetSuite handles these variances.
+For example, sometimes you pay your vendor $10 for each calculator, and other times it's $15.
+You can choose a costing method to decide how NetSuite handles these variances.

 The exact cost assigned to an item depends on the costing method you choose.
 For more information, see Setting a Default Inventory Costing Method and System Cost of Goods Sold Adjustments.